howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-If everything worked properly, the new terminal window should show logs saying that the "postgres" container starting up successfully.
+If everything worked properly, the new terminal window should show logs saying that the "postgres" container has started up successfully.

 > **Note:** You cannot close the new terminal window as it will also stop the container.
 You can avoid this if you add `-d` to the previous command, like this: `docker-compose up -d`

-Now you will need to securely provide the connection url to the newly created PostgreSQL instance to Prisma.
-To do this you will use the `.env` file
+Now you will need to securely provide the connection URL to the newly created PostgreSQL instance to Prisma.
+To do this, you will use the `.env` file.

 <Instruction>